 Step 1: Download application for employment

-Step 2: Submit application and resume via email to Hector Garcia, Director of Administration at hgarcia@casfv.org.
+Step 2: Submit application and resume via email to mrabelo@casfv.org.

 Provide comprehensive advocacy services to victims of sexual assault and domestic violence.
 Services include, but are not limited to: Provide 2 on-call shifts per week for hospital accompaniments, crisis intervention, case management, safety planning, information/referral, and follow-up peer support to victims of sexual assault and domestic violence.
 Provide victims in the hospital setting with support in securing medical treatment, safe shelter, protective orders, referrals, transportation, education about agency services financial services, and follow-up assistance.
 Provide referrals to inner city shelters.
 Perform other duties as assigned.
 Evening, holiday and weekend work required.

-Responsible for providing information and resources to CASFV clients and community partners.
+Responsible for providing needed services to ensure the safety and security of the Shelter and its residents including domestic violence survivors and lodging for sexual assault survivors.
 Provide telephone crisis intervention, screen potential clients for appropriate services and/or referrals.
-Monitor daily program activities in accordance with CASFV BIPP policies and procedures which comply with Texas Department of Human Services, Texas Department of Criminal Justice-Community Justice Assistance Division, and CASFV policies and procedures.
+Monitor activities and maintain accurate documentations and records in accordance with the Texas Department of Human Services, Office of Attorney General and CASFV policies and procedures.

 There are many ways to help — click below to find out how.